 A significant portion of the funding of the Network is provided by the ETV Endowment of South Carolina, Inc. (the "Endowment") and South Carolina Educational Communications, Inc. (Communications), separately chartered eleemosynary corporations governed by independent boards of trustees over whom the Network exercises no control.
 The Endowment and Communications provide support services for the Network through the purchasing and underwriting of various programming.
-The Network recorded approximately \$6,265,000 and \$5,450,000 during the years ended June 30, 2016 and 2015, respectively, from the Endowment and Communications which is reported as contribution revenue.
-Approximately \$13,500 and \$16,500 was received during the years ended June 30, 2016 and 2015, respectively, as reimbursement of expenses.
+The Network recorded contribution revenue of approximately \$5,841,000 and \$6,265,000 during the years ended June 30, 2017 and 2016, respectively, from the Endowment and Communications.